Connect with others who understand.

 • Invasion into other parts of the lung, chest wall, or surrounding organs

-The cancer may have spread to lymph nodes within the lung or near the bronchus.
-There is no sign of cancer spread to distant organs in the body.
+The cancer may have spread to lymph nodes within the lung or near the main airway.
+There’s no sign of cancer spread to other areas of the body.

 Stage 4 NSCLC

-Stage 4 NSCLC indicates that cancer has spread beyond the lungs.
+Stage 4 NSCLC indicates that cancer has spread beyond the lungs, so there’s more extensive disease.

 Stage 4A

-This stage can be broken down into two different substages, defined by the extent of metastasis (M1a or M1b).
+This stage can be broken down into two substages, defined by how much the cancer has spread (M1a or M1b).
 The tumor can be any size and may or may not have spread to nearby structures or into neighboring lymph nodes.

 In the case of M1a, any of the following must be true: